 The client may remain as clothed as desired for comfort, refuse any massage methods, stop massage at any time, and is free to leave – the therapy door is never locked.
 The client will always be modestly draped.
 Only the area being massaged will be undraped.
 The client will be kept informed of the area to be massaged.
 Any sexual remark or advance toward a therapist will result in immediate session termination, client will remain liable for payment.
 Our therapist may refuse services for any reason they deem necessary.

 CONFIDENTIALITY AND CONVERSATION

-The discussion between the massage therapist and the client is confidential.
+The discussion between massage therapist and client is confidential.
 The client may or may not choose to talk during the massage.

 Any health information disclosed, observed or treated will be kept confidential under HIPAA law.

-Please keep in mind that although we do our best to minimize the conversation that can be heard outside the room, the walls are thin and conversation may be able to be heard from outside the room.
+Please keep in mind that although we do our best to minimize the conversation that can be heard outside the room, the walls are thin and conversation may be heard from outside the room.

 EXISTING AND NEW MEDICAL CONDITIONS

-It is the responsibility of the client to keep the massage therapist informed of any medical treatment currently being taken, and to provide written permission from the physician, chiropractor, physical therapist, etc., that the massage may be continued.
+It is the responsibility of the client to keep our massage therapist informed of any new medical condition or treatment and to provide written permission from a physician, chiropractor, physical therapist, etc. as needed for continued massage.